 Goatee Beach to Marchwood Beach.
 Exposed section of river that often has larger waves, Reasonable access to the bank when keeping close to Gootee Beach side.
 This RA is limited to keeping within 60m of the bank which should keep paddlers away from most powered craft.
-Leads to very exposed areas outside this RA[GH1].
 Groups must keep to within 60m of the shore.